 Postdoctoral Research Scientist

 Prior to this, I studied animal genetic engineering at the Roslin Institute, University of Edinburgh.
-During my PhD project, I utilised CRISPR/Cas9-mediated genome editing to investigate innovative strategies to reduce Influenza A Virus entry in pigs without compromising their immune responses.
+During my PhD project, I utilized CRISPR/Cas9-mediated genome editing to investigate innovative strategies to reduce Influenza A Virus entry in pigs without compromising their immune responses.
 I obtained my Master’s degree in Animal Embryo Engineering from the Northwest A&F University, China.
-During my master’s study, I established a sperm-borne small RNA library for cattle and characterised the functional roles of sperm-specific miRNAs in embryo development.
+During my master’s study, I established a sperm-borne small RNA library for cattle and characterized the functional roles of sperm-specific miRNAs in embryo development.
 My past experience has laid me a solid and broad foundation in clinical veterinary medicine, developmental biology, and animal genetic engineering.
-As a natural progression, now I am particularly keen on developing novel passive immunotherapy for Influenza and participating in translational research.
+As a natural progression, now I am particularly keen on developing novel gene therapy for lung disorders towards a translational pathway.